- Carol Thompson

 If you are applying for admission to another jurisdiction and are a member of the Wyoming Bar, you may be asked to provide a Certificate of Good Standing under the seal of the highest court in the state.
 The Clerk's office issues the certificate, there is a charge of $10.00 for each certificate issued.
 Please include payment with your request.

-Complaints are made to Disciplinary Counsel at the Wyoming State Bar website under the "FOR THE PUBLIC" tab, Complain About a Lawyer:
+Complaints are made to Bar Counsel at the Wyoming State Bar website under the "FOR THE PUBLIC" tab, Complain About a Lawyer: